-Berry Consultant’s support as the ICTR contractor is not intended to replace the activities conducted by investigators developing their trials, but serves as a resource for expert scientific and statistical advice, review of protocols and study materials, and training in areas relevant to the design or implementation of innovative clinical trials.
-The services provided might include:
+Berry Consultant’s support as the ICTR contractor was not intended to replace the activities conducted by investigators developing their trials, but served as a resource for expert scientific and statistical advice, review of protocols and study materials, and training in areas relevant to the design or implementation of innovative clinical trials.
+The services provided included:

 - clinical trial design and recruitment strategy studies in rare diseases and pediatrics